obiba/mica-taxonomies-files/README.md

 If you are using OBiBa software, please cite our work in your code, websites, publications or reports.

-"The work presented herein was made possible using the OBiBa suite (www.obiba.org), a  software suite developed by Maelstrom Research (www.maelstrom-research.org)"
+"The work presented herein was made possible using the OBiBa suite (www.obiba.org), a software suite developed by Maelstrom Research (www.maelstrom-research.org)" and Epigeny (www.epigeny.io)"

-Implementation of a Mica SPSS source plugin